Low-carb alcohol – the best and the worst drinks

 The reasons for this common experience are still unclear.
 It could be because the liver is busy producing ketones or glucose, and thus has less capacity to spare for burning alcohol, slowing down the process.

-Obviously. if you’re going to be driving be extra careful.
-Don’t ever drink and drive.
+If you’re going to be driving be extra careful.
+Don’t drink and drive.
 On low carb this may be even more crucial.

-Learn more surprising facts about keto low-carb diets and alcohol here:
+Learn more surprising facts about low-carb diets and alcohol here:

 Similar low-carb guides